Six Flags America: Wild World

 In 1985, the rides were therefore brought back out of storage.
 That year, Wild World's management wanted to build a major wooden rollercoaster for the park in the 1986 season, but the costs were too high.
 There was widespread opposition to the plan from the surrounding community.
 In addition to adding a roller coaster, the park intended to add a 3000-seat amphitheater, and an overnight campground for guests.

-At the time, Knoebels (amusement park in Pennsylvania) had acquired a used rollercoaster, Phoenix, from a defunct park in Texas; Wild World's management team was inspired and began looking for a used coaster for Wild World.
+At the time, Knoebels (an amusement park in Pennsylvania) had acquired a used rollercoaster, Phoenix, from a defunct park in Texas; Wild World's management team was inspired and began looking for a used coaster for Wild World.
 With Massachusetts' Paragon Park closing at the end of 1984, their "Giant Coaster", which had operated since 1917, was for-sale; in the spring of 1985, Wild World acquired the old PTC coaster, rebranding it "The Wild One" and placing it in an area of the former animal park.
 The coaster opened in the spring of 1986 to very positive public reviews.
 A kiddie coaster was added to the park at the same time.

 For the 1987 season, Wild World added another water play area and a lazy river.
 In 1988, the park would see a renovation to its buildings and midways, and a few new flat rides.
 In 1989, a log flume was added, along with a family raft waterslide in the waterpark.
 In 1990, the park began to have maintenance issues with many of its carnival-style flat rides, with several unable to be repaired.
 In 1991, only nine flat rides remained and the park was ultimately put up for sale.